Check out these troubleshooting tips to fix photos and videos that fail to send via iMessage from your iPhone or iPad.

 Update your iPhone or iPad

-If you’re on an ancient version of iOS, go to Settings > General > Software Update and get the newest one.
+If you’re on an older version of iOS, go to Settings > General > Software Update and get the newest one.
 This should resolve the issue if it was caused by bugs in the operating system.

-Send via MMS
+Send an MMS message

 Related: How to send SMS instead of iMessage from your iPhone